better-internet/radworks-docs/docs/using-radicle/creating-and-sharing-projects.md

 title: Creating and sharing projects
 ---

 In Radicle, local Git repositories are published and shared as [projects](understanding-radicle/glossary.md/#project).
 Projects contain all files of a repository and stores each file's revision history.
-It also carries a unique, shareable peer-to-peer identitifer known as a projectID.
+It also carries a unique, shareable peer-to-peer identitifer known as a Radicle ID.

-[insert picture of projectID under project handle]
+[insert picture of Radicle ID under project handle]

 In Radicle, a project also includes the identities of all its [maintainers](understanding-radicle/glossary.md/#maintainer): peers with designated rights over the project's metadata.
 To read more about how projects are replicated across the Radicle network, head to our [Understanding Radicle](understanding-radicle/how-it-works.md) section.